-Key funding sources include Horizon Europe grants, Slovak government research programs, and private sector contributions from automotive and battery manufacturing partners.
-To emphasize the importance of securing funding for international research projects, particularly under Horizon Europe, the training will focus on equipping STU's researchers with the skills needed to prepare competitive proposals.
-Additionally, to ensure the sustainability of networking efforts, opportunities to co-fund membership fees for European platforms through national resources such as the Recovery and Resilience Facility (RRF) and European Regional Development Fund (ERDF) need to be explored.
+As mentioned before, key funding sources include Horizon Europe grants, Slovak government research programs, and private sector contributions from automotive and battery manufacturing partners.
+To emphasize the importance of securing funding for international research projects, particularly under Horizon Europe, the FreeTwinEV project and other project focus on equipping STU's researchers with the skills needed to prepare competitive proposals.
+Additionally, to ensure the sustainability of networking efforts, opportunities to co-fund membership fees for European platforms through national resources such as the Recovery and Resilience Facility (RRF) and European Regional Development Fund (ERDF) are being explored.